threepointone/spatial-compute-demo/README.md

 ## TODO

 - [x] - remove the rate limiter, it's not useful for this demo
+- [x] - make duplicate sql calls from the data fetching worker
+- [x] - add a query param to the url to toggle between smart placed / edge based data fetching
+- [~] - add some illustrations to this readme
+- [ ] - use session data in some way (update a view counter?)
 - [ ] - setup a session id if not already, otherwise read from cookie header
-- [ ] - make duplicate sql calls from the data fetching worker
-- [ ] - add a query param to the url to toggle between smart placed / edge based data fetching
 - [ ] - automatically detect i/o while prerendering (or just default to first suspense boundary)
-- [ ] - add some illustrations to this readme
 - [ ] - add client side hydration / interactivity to the app
-- [ ] - show locations of data and session servers on the demo page
+- [ ] - show locations of data and session servers on the demo page (https://www.cloudflare.com/cdn-cgi/trace)